commercialhaskell/stack/doc/GUIDE.md

 `stack ghc` in other directories, but you want to use the configuration you defined in a specific project.

-If stack does not find a `stack.yaml` in any of the three specified locations, the *implicit global* logic kicks in.
+If Stack does not find a `stack.yaml` in any of the three specified locations, the *implicit global* logic kicks in.
 You've probably noticed that phrase a few times in the output from commands above.
 Implicit global is essentially a hack to allow stack to be useful in a non-project setting.
-When no implicit global config file exists, stack creates one for you with the latest LTS snapshot as the resolver.
+When no implicit global config file exists, Stack creates one for you with the latest LTS snapshot as the resolver.
 This allows you to do things like:

 * compile individual files easily with `stack ghc`